Alma-PC/alma-pc.github.io/_pages/resume.md

 * Trainer and co-founder of Solano Park Robotics Club (July 2019- Present)
 * Trained students between six to thirteen years old in robotics and basic programming

+**President of the Mexican Graduate Student Association at UCD**
+  * Led the association, creating a supportive space for students to engage in academic and cultural activities.
+  * Represent the interests of the Mexican graduate students with the university administration, fostering better communication and support.
+  * Organized and executed an Annual Academic Symposium with collaborative work with other student organizations at UC Davis, with more than twelve speakers, including keynote speakers from UC Davis, UC Berkeley, and Stanford University.

+**Member of Genetics and Genomics Graduate Student Executive Committee at UC Davis**
+  * I have worked as a Recruitment Officer for two years.
+My duties include organizing the recruitment of new graduate students, coordinating student meetings, and guiding interviews.
+  * As a Mentorship and Wellness Coordinator, I advocated for students and provided them with the guidance and support they needed to navigate graduate school.

+**Other Volunteer Activities**

+  * Co-mentor at Robotics club for underrepresented kids.
+Provide free tools for the early programming stage and secure grants for robotics competitions and materials for kids.
+  * As a teaching assistant volunteer at the elementary school parent association, I teach Spanish to parents and community members.